-Half of the Nursing Initiative funds will be used to provide tuition reimbursement or scholarships for students who enroll in graduate-level nurse educator programs and agree to assume a faculty role in a state nursing program after graduation for a minimum of two years for each year they receive the scholarship.
-The other half of the Nursing Initiative funds is specifically designated as a temporary supplement to salaries of existing full-time faculty and the hourly rates of part time faculty, or the salaries of clinical nursing faculty.
+Half of the Nursing Initiative funds was designated to provide financial assistance for students who enroll in graduate-level nurse educator programs and agree to assume a faculty role in a state nursing program after graduation for a minimum of two years for each year they receive the scholarship.
+The other half of the Nursing Initiative funding is specifically designated as a temporary supplement to salaries of existing full-time faculty and the hourly rates of part time faculty, or the salaries of clinical nursing faculty.

 Below is a listing of the state's public colleges and universities, including technical colleges, eligible to receive salary supplement funds along with the amount for each school.
 As directed by the legislature, the CHE identified those institutions with accredited nursing programs and calculated the amount for each school based on the number of students enrolled in nursing programs.

 In addition, we have created a series of frequently asked questions and answers related to this initial allocation of funds to accredited nursing programs at South Carolina’s public colleges and universities.

 - Are these Nursing Initiative funds recurring or a one-time source of funds?

 - The Nursing Initiative funds are one-time funds made available to the CHE from the Education Lottery Account as part of the General Appropriations Bill for Fiscal Year 2022-2023.

 - Please read here to see the full text for the bill.
 References to the Nursing Initiative are found in Section 3.